Realme 3: Hardware

 Realme 3 utilises Gradient Unibody Design, with matched color.
 It is equipped with MediaTek Helio P60 (International Edition) or P70 (India Edition) processors.
-It is equipped with a 4230mAh battery.
-The realme 3 has an improved hardware configuration over the previous models, and its rear dual camera has been upgraded to a combination 13MP main camera + 2MP secondary camera, with the primary camera's single-pixel size being 1.12 um, with a f/1.8 aperture and 5P lenses.
+It is equipped with a 4230 mAh battery.
+The Realme 3 has an improved hardware configuration over the previous models, and its rear dual camera has been upgraded to a combination 13 MP main camera + 2 MP secondary camera, with the primary camera's single-pixel size being 1.12 um, with a f/1.8 aperture and 5P lenses.

-Realme 3 features a 6.2-inch (158 mm) 1520x720 pixel HD+ screen, with an aspect ratio of 19:9.
+Realme 3 features a 6.2-inch (158 mm) 1520×720 pixel HD+ screen with an aspect ratio of 19:9.
 The display is covered by a single pane of Corning Glass.
 It is equipped with a Li-Po 4,230 mAh battery.
-Realme 3 has included a loudspeaker, and the phone retains the 3.5mm audio jack.
+Realme 3 has included a loudspeaker and a 3.5 mm audio jack.

+This model is built with a significant upgrade over its predecessors, realme 1 and realme 2.

 Software

 Realme 3 comes equipped with the ColorOS 6.0 and borderless design.
 It has improved more than 20 system functions over the realme 2, based on user suggestions and feedback from social media and the realme community.

-Realme 3 is also the first model in its segment with hand-held night mode, using AI technology, multi-frame synthesis, and anti-shake algorithms, the camera's imaging level in dark lighting conditions is improved from the previous model realme 2.
+Realme 3 is also the first model in its segment with hand-held night mode, AI technology, multi-frame synthesis, and anti-shake algorithms, the camera's imaging level in dark lighting conditions is improved from the previous model, Realme 2.
 Its Chroma Boost mode uses AI technology to identify objects and optimize photos and improve images’ overall dynamic range with richer details in highlights and shadows and more balanced exposure.